What is ZFF 72?

 How can I prepare myself for ZFF 72?

 There is nothing you can really do to prepare yourself for your film’s production, because the theme is only announced at the beginning of the contest.
 If you are planning to enter as a group, however, it is highly advisable that you find your crewmembers beforehand.
 We will also be posting regular online tutorials, which may be able to teach you a thing or two, on our ZFF 72 Facebook page.
-In addition to this, YouTube will hold a workshop for all participants.
-This will take place in the run-up to the announcement of the theme on Friday, September 29.
-We will send further details in a separate mailing aimed at all participants.

 How can I find crew members?